zhuolisam/zhuolisam.github.io/content/blog/What are some unsolved problems in tech.md

 - Human Computer Interaction.
 In the next 10 years I foresee a huge shift how human interacts with systems.
 - Compute power.
 With AGI systems rising, do we have enough compute power for everyone to host their own intelligence systems?
 - Tools for thoughts.
 Simple text editors and note-taking app would not be enough to hold many ideas enough anymore.
 We need larger context window.
+- AGI.
+The algorithm of intelligence is still a huge unexplored space.
+We only have little idea brain really works, and that affects how we replicate it electronically.
+Neuroscience itself is a huge unexplored space.

 My pseudo mentor ChatGPT suggested me to reach out to more mentors/innovative teams, and I also should define a 'North-Star', a problem that I would want to solve over a decade.